pywbem/pywbem/docs/client/recording.rst

 operations, tracing of interactions with a WBEM server, or the generation of test cases.

-Please not that the method of activating operation recorders changed starting with pywbem 0.11.0 and the addition of a second recorder.
+Please note that the method of activating operation recorders changed starting with pywbem 0.11.0 and the addition of a second recorder.
 See :meth:`~pywbem.WBEMConnection.add_operation_recorder` for more information.